To learn more about our current construction and renovation projects, please read below.

 Our building opportunities come to us in many ways.
 We have built on land donated to us by local churches or private entities.
 We have constructed homes on properties were condemned homes once stood.
 We have completely rehabilitated fire-damaged homes donated to us by generous individuals.
 We are on the constant lookout for space within the region that might be ideal for a single-family homes.
 In an effort to bring families closer to their place of work, extended family and schools, we look to create affordable housing where there is need.

-LANCASTER CONSTRUCTION
+LANCASTER COUNTY CONSTRUCTION

 LEBANON CONSTRUCTION